rossmcdonald/influxdb-ansible/README.md

 ## Deploying InfluxDB

 Once all of our dependencies are met, we are ready to deploy Influx to a remote server.
-Since Ansible uses SSH, all you need to know if how to connect to your remote server.
+Since Ansible uses SSH, all you need to know is how to connect to your remote server.
 For example, to deploy Influx to a Digital Ocean droplet (wink wink):

 ```